springfall2008/batpred/docs/apps-yaml.md

 *TIP:* You can replace *homeassistant.local* with the IP address of your Home Assistant server if you have it set to a fixed IP address.
 This may improve reliability of the REST connection as it doesn't need to lookup the HA server IP address each time.

-### Home Assistant GivTCP inverter control
+### Home Assistant entity inverter control

-Predbat can control GivEnergy inverters with GivTCP and REST mode, but if this is commented out then regular Home Assistant controls are used and can interact with many different inverters.
+Predbat can control inverters by updating Home Assistant entities

-The template `apps.yaml` for Giv Energy is pre-configured with regular expressions for the following configuration items that should auto-discover the GivTCP controls for two inverters (givtcp and givtcp2), but may need changing if you have non-standard GivTCP entity names.
+The template `apps.yaml` for is pre-configured with regular expressions for many configuration items, but some of them may need updating to match your system.

-If you only have a single inverter then the givtcp2 lines can be commented out if so desired.
+If you only have a single inverter then the second inverter lines can be commented out if so desired or left in place (as they are ignored).

-The template `apps.yaml` is pre-configured with regular expressions for GivEnergy GivTCP controls, but will need to be changed for other inverters or if you have multiple inverters.

 The **givtcp_rest** line should be commented out/deleted on anything but GivTCP REST mode.

 - **charge_rate** - Battery charge rate entity in watts
 - **discharge_rate** - Battery discharge max rate entity in watts
 - **battery_power** - Current battery power in watts
+- **battery_voltage** - Current battery voltage (only needed for inverters controlled via amps)
+- **battery_rate_max** - Sets the maximum battery charge/discharge rate in watts (e.g. 2500)
 - **pv_power** - Current PV power in watts
 - **load_power** - Current load power in watts
 - **soc_kw** - Entity name of the battery SOC in kWh, should be the inverter one not an individual battery
 - **soc_max** - Entity name for the maximum charge level for the battery
+- **battery_min_soc** - When set limits the target SOC% setting for charge and discharge to a minimum percentage value
 - **reserve** - sensor name for the reserve setting in %
+- **inverter_reserve_max** - When set defines the maximum reserve setting in % (default is 100)
 - **inverter_mode** - Givenergy inverter mode control
-- **pause_mode** - Givenergy pause mode register (if present)
-- **inverter_time** - Inverter timestamp
+- **inverter_time** - Inverter timestamp, used to track the last update of the inverter data
 - **charge_start_time** - Battery charge start time entity
 - **charge_end_time** - Battery charge end time entity
 - **charge_limit** - Entity name for used to set the SOC target for the battery in percentage (AC charge target)